-8 Daily briefing
+9. Daily briefing

-- 8.1 Before flying commences there shall be a briefing conducted by a member of the instructing team. - 8.2 All members intending to fly on the day are encouraged to attend the day's briefing. - Any pilot intending to fly who did not attend the day's briefing shall ask for a briefing from the duty instructor or his nominated deputy before flying.
+- 9.1 Before flying commences there shall be a briefing conducted by a member of the instructing team. - 9.2 All members intending to fly on the day are encouraged to attend the day's briefing. - 9.3 Any pilot intending to fly who did not attend the day's briefing shall ask for a briefing from the duty instructor or his nominated deputy before flying.

-9 Persons under the age of 18 years
+10. Persons under the age of 18 years

-- 9.1 No person under the age of 12 years may fly in a glider. - 9.2 A person aged between 12 and 17 years intending to fly P2 in a glider shall before flying: - 9.2.1 become an associate junior member of the Club by completing the appropriate form endorsed with the signature of a parent or guardian or other person acting in loco parentis, - 9.2.2 be fit and be capable of satisfying the medical requirements for associate membership, - 9.2.3 be capable of being properly secured by the aircraft harness and of meeting the weight and balance requirements with ballast, if appropriate, - 9.2.4 in addition to the normal preflight briefing, be instructed not to interfere with the canopy locks and aircraft controls, and be judged to have understood these instructions, and - 9.2.5 be capable of receiving flying instruction to meet the requirements of a first lesson. - 9.3 No person may fly solo before reaching the age of 14 years.
+10.1 There is no minimum age limit to fly as P2 in a glider.

+- 10.2 A person aged under 18 years intending to fly P2 (either as a passenger or for an Introductory Flight) in a glider shall before flying: - become an associate junior member of the Club by completing the appropriate form endorsed with the signature of a parent or guardian or other person acting in loco parentis, - 10.2.2 be fit and be capable of satisfying the medical requirements for associate membership, - 10.2.3 be capable of being properly secured by the aircraft harness and of meeting the weight and balance requirements with ballast, if appropriate, - 10.2.4 in addition to the normal pre-flight briefing, be instructed not to interfere with the canopy locks and aircraft controls, - 10.2.5 be judged to be mature enough to understand the purpose of the flight, the method of launch, the importance of following instructions and any other relevant factors, and - 10.2.5 if taking an Introductory Flight, be capable of receiving flying instruction to meet the requirements of a first lesson, - 10.3 No person may fly solo before reaching the age of 14 years.

-10 Persons aged 80 years and over
+11. Persons aged 80 years and over